jordan-trahanov/create-react-wptheme/packages/create-react-wptheme/README.md

 <br />
 Facebook recently released [v3.4.1](https://github.com/facebook/create-react-app/releases/tag/v3.4.1) of [Create-React-App](https://create-react-app.dev/).

-And now `create-react-wptheme` is up-to-date.<br>
+And now `create-react-wptheme5` is up-to-date.<br>
-If you have a theme made with an earlier version of `create-react-wptheme` and want to update it to the latest code, [just follow these instructions](#updating-existing-themes).
+If you have a theme made with an earlier version of `create-react-wptheme5` and want to update it to the latest code, [just follow these instructions](#updating-existing-themes).

 ---

 ## Getting Started

 [Michael Soriano](https://github.com/michaelsoriano) is writing a tutorial for creating a theme using React.
-He uses `create-react-wptheme` for the initial setup.
+He uses `create-react-wptheme5` for the initial setup.
 He provides a lot more detail than this `readme` and the screen shots are really helpful.

 Check it out:
 <br>